Last updated May 24th, 2021

 Simply input a figure in any of the fields above, click submit and the rest of the form will populate.
 Here is a guide to what each part of the calculator means:

-American Odds / Moneyline Odds / US Odds: These are the odds that you most likely see on the type of American sportsbooks that we review here on USAbetting.
-The format for American odds, for example, looks like this: +200 or, if the odds are odds-on, maybe -200.
+American Odds / Moneyline Odds / US Odds: These are the odds that you most likely see on the type of American sportsbooks that we review here on USA Betting.
+When you are looking at their betting lines, the format for American odds, for example, looks like this: +200 or, if the odds are odds-on, maybe -200.

-Fractional Odds / UK Odds / British Odds: Fractional odds are actually used a lot in America.
+Fractional Odds / UK Odds / British Odds: Fractional odds are actually used a lot in America, particularly in horse racing.
 You often hear that a horse is, for example, 2/1 to win a race (2/1 is spoken as “two to one”).
-So although fractions are known as UK or British odds, actually they are fairly widely used this side of the Atlantic too.
+So although fractions are known as UK or British odds, they do appear this side of the Atlantic too.
 Taking 2/1 as an example, it means if you put a $1 bet on a winning 2/1 chance then you will win $2 profit, plus you also get your betting wager / stake back.
 You win “two” to a stake of “one”.
 So $3 will be returned to you.